DavidAnson/vscode-markdownlint/README.md

 By default, all linting issues are logged and highlighted as you type or edit a document.
 This includes "transient" issues like `MD009`/`no-trailing-spaces` such as when typing at the end of a line.

 If you find this distracting, linting can be configured to ignore issues on the same line as the cursor.
-This looks like the following in Code's user settings:
+This looks like the following in VS Code's user settings:

 ```json
 {